Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 by~\eqref{ineq smooth uniform}, where $C_{2,r}=C_{1}^d e^{r\int_{0}^{T} \Vert c(s,\cdot) \Vert_{\infty} ds}$.
-Combined with~\eqref{bound on the flow} this implies~\eqref{ineq 3 lemma smooth} for $\alpha=0$, since $u_{0}$ has compact support.
-The proof of~\eqref{ineq 3 lemma smooth} for $\alpha=1,2$ is similar: we first differentiate $u$ using the explicit formula in its definition and get several terms, then we control them by means of boundedness of $c$ and its derivatives, boundedness of derivatives of direct and inverse flow, and the change of variable formula used above for $\alpha=0$.
+Combined with~\eqref{bound on the flow} this implies~\eqref{ineq 3 lemma smooth} for $\alpha=0$ since $u_{0}$ has compact support.
+The proof of~\eqref{ineq 3 lemma smooth} for $\alpha=1,2$ is similar: we first differentiate~$u$ by using the explicit formula~\eqref{explicit formula} and get several terms, then we control them by means of boundedness of~$c$ and its derivatives, boundedness of derivatives of direct and inverse flow, and the change of variable formula used above for $\alpha=0$.
 The computation is lengthy but elementary.
-For instance
+For instance, we have

-hence we obtain
+Hence, we obtain

 which implies~\eqref{ineq 3 lemma smooth} for $\alpha=1$.
 The proof is complete. \end{proof}